msubhan9803/slasher-frontend/README.md

 For a production build, make sure to read in the correct production environment variables.
 This may look something like this:

-`set -o allexport && source .env.production && npm run build && npx cap sync android && say 'done building'`
+`set -o allexport && source .env.production && npm run build && npx cap sync && npx cap update`

 And then go into Android Studio, run a Gradle Sync and then create a build there.